Oliver Thomas

-Oliver M. Thomas, Jr. (born February 10, 1957), is a Democratic politician, actor, writer, and poet from New Orleans.
-He served on the New Orleans City Council from 1994 to 2007.
-On August 13, 2007, Thomas resigned his council seat after pleading guilty to bribery charges.
-On Dec.
-11, 2021, Oliver Thomas won election to the New Orleans City Council.
+Oliver Marion Thomas Jr. is an American politician, actor, writer, and poet who has served on the New Orleans City Council since 2022.
+He previously served on the city council from 1994 to 2007, when he resigned his council seat after pleading guilty to bribery charges.
+On December 11, 2021, Thomas again won election to the city council.
+He is a member of the Democratic Party.